aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 ## Switching to Nuqs

-While this solution is nice, it's probably not a good idea to write your own serialized state manager (as [stated by Tanner Linsley](https://www.youtube.com/watch?v=VlCxEjxprKg)) in his talk on Tanstack Router.
+While this solution is nice, it's probably not a good idea to write your own serialized state manager (as stated by Tanner Linsley in [his recent talk on Tanstack Router](https://www.youtube.com/watch?v=VlCxEjxprKg)).
 Instead, let's use a library that does this for us.

-I implemented the features using [Nuqs](https://nuqs.47ng.com/), and the implementation is pretty simple.
+[Nuqs](https://nuqs.47ng.com/) is a library that provides a simple way to manage search params in React.
+I implemented the features using it, and the implementation is pretty simple.

 We simply need a `NuqsAdapter` in our root layout: